 After receiving my bachelor's and master's degree in applied mathematics in 2011 and 2013 from Trier University (Germany), I started working as a research assistant in the research group of Prof. Dr. Volker Schulz on PDE-Constrained Optimization at Trier University in 2013.
 Throughout this time, I was also pursuing my Ph.D. in the area of Modeling, Simulation and Optimization of Fermentation Processes.
 I successfully defended my Ph.D. thesis on Modeling, Simulation and Optimization of Wine Fermentation on February 1, 2018.

-Subsequently I joined the research group of Prof. Dr. Lorenz T. Biegler at Carnegie Mellon University in March 2018 where I perform research in the context of a collaborative research project on parameter and variance estimation of a pharmaceutical process.
+Subsequently, I joined the research group of Prof. Dr. Lorenz T. Biegler at Carnegie Mellon University in March 2018 where I perform research in the context of a collaborative project on large-scale parameter and variance estimation for pharmaceutical processes.

 - Algorithm and software development for parameter and variance estimation of reaction kinetics from spectroscopic data coming from pharmaceutical processes

 - Modeling, simulation and optimization of fermentation processes for the production of biogas and wine

 - Economic nonlinear model predictive control with parameter and state estimation for wine fermentation

 - Integro-differential equations, systems of weakly hyperbolic differential equations or respectively reaction-advection equations